afkarxyz/spddl/README.md

-# SPDDL - Spotify Direct Download
+# spddl - Spotify Direct Download

-SPDDL (Spotify Direct Download) is a Python script that allows you to download tracks, albums, and playlists directly from Spotify.
+spddl (Spotify Direct Download) is a Python script that allows you to download tracks, albums, and playlists directly from Spotify.

 ## Screenshots